-Planning and process documentation of studio work was more often seen only in retrospective writing.
+Planning and process documentation of studio work was often seen only in retrospective writing.
 Skills for making art varied enormously from school to school.
-In several schools where candidates worked with the same media and/or art form, they all had excellent technical skills.
-In others where they experimented with a range of diverse media and materials they had not developed or refined any technical skills.
-The skills instruction available to candidates in class clearly had a significant impact on performance in making and analysis.
+The skills instruction available to candidates in class clearly had a significant impact on performance in making and analysing.
 Studies to improve skills and techniques tend to range from rapid sketches to working drawings but the IWBs are rarely used as platforms for thoughtful, careful and analytical preliminary drawing and painting.
 Such studies would inevitably lead to more exciting and skilful studio work, as well as more satisfying IWBs.

 As in previous sessions, this criterion was often achieved more successfully in terms of documenting making processes than demonstrating analytical skills.
 Both are required to achieve marks in the higher markbands.
 Practical media exploration could have been better used as a form of analysis, with more thoughtful annotation needed.

 Where candidates had the confidence to present skilled visual analysis, sometimes diagrammatically, occasionally as thumbnail drawings, the results were excellent.
 There were strong demonstrations of media development at the higher levels where students had deliberately engaged in extending interpretation through informed practice.